drivechain-project/docs/bip1-hashrate-escrow.md

     4-byte - Message identifier (0x????????)
     1-byte - Version of this message
     1-byte - Length (in bytes) of this message; total number of withdrawal attempts; y = ceiling( sum_i(m_i +2)/8 ).
+Nodes should already know what length to expect, because they know the sequence of M3s and therefore the vector of WT^s.
-    Y-byte - stream of bits (not bytes), with a 1 indicating the position of the chosen action [abstain, downvote all, upvote1, upvote2, ...]
+    Y-byte - stream of bits (not bytes), with a 1 indicating the position of the chosen action [downvote all, abstain, upvote1, upvote2, ...]

 If the message is very very large, then nodes may not want to broadcast it.
 This opens up an "exhaustion attack"<sup>2</sup>, in which many miners create bad WT^s, vote on these randomly, and then refuse to broadcast their votes.
 Fortunately, even for a worst-case scenario of 200 sidechains and 1,000 withdrawal-attempts per sidechain, honest nodes can communicate a long form M4 with each other by using just 25,056 bytes per block [4+1+1+(200\*(1000+1+1)/8)].

 Today's pre-drivechain miners can already carry out a similar attack, by creating and including txns and then not broadcasting that part of the block to anyone.
-This is often characterized as a  ["block publication incentive:](https://petertodd.org/2016/block-publication-incentives-for-miners), because in that case the possibility of exhaustively computing all possible transactions is one that is so difficult as to be completely out of the question.
+This is often characterized as a  ["block publication incentive"](https://petertodd.org/2016/block-publication-incentives-for-miners), because in that case the prospect of exhaustively computing all possible transactions (to uncover the missing ones) is completely out of the question.

 However, message M4 is different from a withheld-txn, because M4 operates outside of the block's mandated information-processing limits (ie, outside the infamous 1 MB nonwitness blocksize limit).
 So we should examine the conditions under which M4 grows and shrinks, to ensure that we are not smuggling in a tremendous burden on full nodes.